truar/nightclazz/20211130-webinar/Readme.md

     * Deploy the application on Cloud Run (using buildpacks)
     * Post new messages
     * Go check content in the Datastore service
-* Slides on Firebase
-* Back to the application (the frontend)
-    * Live code for the missing part
-    * Go the application hosted on Firebase
-    * Post a new message and check the application being updated
 * Other topic to discuss
     * Application authentication (Identity platform, Firebase authentication)
     * Continuous integration using Cloud Build